BWSI-UAV/bwsi-uav.github.io/module-0/git-github.md

 1. Make a [GitHub account](https://github.com/) if you haven’t already done so.
 2. Create a new repository called `BWSI_Student_Code`.
 The repo is empty to start, but you will fill it out in time.
 3. Make sure your repository is set to PRIVATE.
+4. You can initialize the repo with a README.
-4. Add the Instructors and TAs as members (viewers):
+5. Add the Instructors and TAs as members (viewers):
-  - nhanson2
+  * nhanson2
-  - arykledet
+  * arykledet
-  - ifueko
+  * ifueko
-  - mcboyd-bu
+  * mcboyd-bu
-  - mschof
+  * mschof
-  - rumaisaabdulhai
+  * rumaisaabdulhai

 ## Creating/Adding a SSH Key